kazuho/draft-kazuho-httpbis-http3-over-tcp/draft-kazuho-httpbis-http3-on-streams.md

 {::boilerplate bcp14-tagged}

+# The Protocol

+HTTP/3 functions over QUIC version 1, employing the set of operations (i.e., API) defined in {{Section 2.4 and Section 5.3 of QUIC}}.
+Conversely, HTTP/3 on Streams utilizes the same set of operations but functions over QUIC on Streams instead.

 # Starting HTTP/3 on Streams

 HTTP/3 on Streams can be used for “http” and “https” URI schemes defined in